yash-raj202134/RetentiveGuard/README.md

 5. **Evaluate Results**:
     - Review the output and analyze the model's performance.

+## Future Directions
+The development of RetentiveGuard is an ongoing process, with future enhancements aimed at:

+- Improving Accuracy: Continuously refining the model to improve classification accuracy and robustness.
+- Expanding Dataset: Incorporating more diverse prompts and essays to enhance the model's generalization capabilities.
+- User Feedback: Incorporating feedback from educators and users to improve usability and functionality.

 ## Technologies Used

 - **Python**: The primary programming language for the project.